ariefshaik7/azure-terraform-multi-env/README.md

 ## 📄 License

-This project is open-source and available under the [MIT License](LICENSE).
+This project is open-sourced under the [MIT License](LICENSE).

 ---

-## 🙌 Contributions
+## 🤝 Contributions

-Feel free to fork, improve, and submit PRs!
+Feel free to fork this repo, open issues, and submit pull requests to improve and expand the setup!

----